samrwright/govuk-design-system/src/patterns/problem-with-the-service-pages/index.md

   name: "There is a problem with the service pages",
   criteria: [
     {
-      text: "users can get contact information in a consistent way",
+      text: "make sure users can get contact information in a consistent way",
       anchor: "wcag-consistent-content-problem-service"
     },
     {
-      text: "users can resume the service using information they've previously entered, if possible",
+      text: "make sure users can resume the service using information they've previously entered, if possible",
       anchor: "wcag-resume-previous-entered-information"
     }
   ]